NeshHari/XMonad/README.md

 pip install dbus-python
 ```

-Additionally, to ensure polybar (main-middle) launches only when spotify is used and closes when it is not, please modify the desktop entry:
+Additionally for non-eww based configurations, to ensure polybar (main-middle) launches only when spotify is used and closes when it is not, please modify the desktop entry:

 ```shell
 # PATH: ~/.local/share/applications/spotify.desktop (copy and modify /usr/share/applications/spotify.desktop so it persist after updates)